PostHog/posthog.com/contents/tutorials/vue-analytics.md

 ---
-title: How to set up analytics in Vue with PostHog
+title: How to set up analytics in Vue
 date: 2024-01-18
 author: ["lior-neu-ner"]
 tags: ['product analytics']